wordswords/dotfiles/notes/TESTING.md

 * It is impossible for a test or QA team to catch every bug before release, just as it is impossible for developers to not create bugs.
 * There should never be the expectation that just because testing has not found a bug, it is problem with the tester.
 Testers are not scapegoats.
-* It is a problem for the whole team, and for the whole team to solve holistically, whether the solution involves better communication between product and the developers, better coding standards for the developers, better automated tests etc etc.
+* It is a problem for the whole team, and for the whole team to solve holistically, whether the solution involves better communication between product and the developers, better coding standards for the developers, better automated tests, etc.
 * Root-cause analysis could and should be used to pinpoint the exact issue, but it should never be done with the intention of assigning blame, but rather to improve the effectiveness the whole team works.
 * Creating a ‘blame culture’ diminishes 'psychological safety' which is an important concept in ensuring a healthy, productive team.